socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

            │     └─────────── index into source table (range 0x00..0x03)
            └───────────────── 0x04 = audio routing command

-    The unlabled bytes have always been observed to be 0x00.
+    The unlabeled bytes have always been observed to be 0x00.

 Table of possible audio sources for the Notepad-5: